Wondering if you can claim a tax refund or need to submit a tax return? Use our online tools to find out if you're owed money by HMRC.

 Healthcare worker Expenses

-There's a whole range of other necessary costs that can contribute to healthcare worker tax rebate.
-Generally, you can claim for the expenses of cleaning, repairing or replacing any specialized clothing, instruments or equipment, if you're paying it yourself.
-Again, these costs have to be essential and exclusively for your work.
+The costs that can contribute toward healthcare worker tax rebates go far beyond your basic travel expenses.
+For example, any money you spend on cleaning, repairing or replacing specialised clothing, instruments or equipment can earn you tax relief.
+Again, though, these costs have to be essential and exclusively for your work.

-If you are now self-employed then you should get yourself registered as self-employed as soon as possible after you start trading.
-The deadline's the 5th of October in the year you started your self-employment.
-Miss that, and you're risking self assessment tax return penalties based on the potential lost tax.
-However, with RIFT on your side we can ensure that your tax returns are in safe hands.Tax return quote
+If you’re switching to self-employment, you need to get yourself registered for Self Assessment as soon as possible after you start trading.
+There’s a hard deadline of the 5th of October in the year you started your self-employment.
+If you don’t hit that, you’re lining up some painful Self Assessment tax return penalties for yourself.
+With RIFT on your side, though, you’ll always know your tax paperwork’s getting expert attention.Tax return quote

 Healthcare Tax Refunds